-In this module students are introduced to the human skeleton (adult and juvenile) and soft tissue (major muscle groups) identification.
-They are provided with in depth information on how to identify individual bones (complete and fragmented), how to side paired bones by being familiarly with all pertinent landmarks on the bone.
+In this module students are introduced to the human skeleton (adult and juvenile) identification.
+They are provided with in–depth information on how to identify individual bones (complete and fragmented), and how to size paired bones by being familiar with all pertinent landmarks on the bone.

 Method of assessment

 Main assessment methods

 • Test 1 – 30 Minute Practical Bone Quiz (10%)

 • Test 2 – 30 Minute Practical Bone Quiz (10%)

 • Test 3 – 30 Minute Practical Bone Quiz (10%)

 • Test 4 – 30 Minute Practical Bone Quiz (10%)